Surveys and Sampling

 - The inspection report is prepared for the sole use of the client, their contractors and advisers.
 The report may not be transferred to any other parties.
 Any unauthorised third party relies upon the report at their own risk and the authors owe them no duty of care and skill.

-The survey is carried out under the guidance/requirements of the owner of the property, or his/her representative, and the survey will be as per those instructions and guidance at that time.
-CES cannot be held responsible for any damage caused as part of this survey carried out on behalf of the customer.
+The survey and sampling is carried out under the guidance/requirements of the owner of the property, or his/her representative, and the survey and sampling will be as per those instructions and guidance at that time.
+CES cannot be held responsible for any damage caused as part of the survey and sampling carried out on behalf of the customer.
 Due to the nature and necessity of sampling for asbestos some damage [to the premises] is unavoidable, but will be limited to just that necessary for the taking of the sample.